theicfire/makefiletutorial/src/index.md

 ```
 There's already a lot to take in here.
 Let's break it down:
 - We have one *target* called `hello`
-- This target has no prerequisites
 - This target has two *commands*
+- This target has no *prerequisites*

 We'll then run `make hello`.
 As long as the `hello` file does not exist, the `commands` will run.
 If `hello` does exist, no commands will run.

 It's important to realize that I'm talking about `hello` as both a *target* and a *file*.
 That's because the two are directly tied together.
 Typically, when a target is run (aka when the commands of a target is run), the commands will create a file with the same name as the target.
-In this case, the `hello` *target* does not create the `hello` file.
+In this case, the `hello` *target* does not create the `hello` *file*.

 Let's create a more typical Makefile - one that compiles a single C file.
 But before we do, make a file called `blah.c` that has the following contents:
 ```c